12/17/20 12:00 PM CST

 All Recipients must maintain compliance with Program requirements through the term of the Deferred Loan Agreement or Grant Contact Agreement; however, Minnesota Housing strongly encourages Recipients to assess local housing needs beyond the initial funding term.
 Projects that remain available and affordable to the local workforce beyond the initial funding term will further strengthen the community by providing a long-term housing asset.
 Recipients are encouraged to look beyond the initial funding term to address local workforce housing needs into the foreseeable future.

+Funds are available for Qualified Expenditures of project-specific costs resulting in the direct development of Market Rate Residential Rental Properties.
 The rental properties would serve employees of businesses located in the Eligible Project Area or surrounding area.
-Recipients can award funds in the form of grants or loans.
-If Recipients award funds as a loan, then the loan terms must be as set forth in Section 3.02.
+Recipients or Subrecipients can award funds in the form of grants or loans.
+If Recipients or Subrecipients award funds as a loan, then the loan terms must be as set forth in section 3.02 of the Program Guide.
 In addition, fees or interest charged cannot unduly enrich any parties involved and must not exceed the estimated amount to cover administrative expenses of the Program.

 GrantWatch ID#: 137257

 Minnesota Housing expects to fund multiple projects through the 2020 request for proposals (RFP) cycle.